 Every year, well over 200,000 men and women choose blepharoplasty (also referred to as “eyelid surgery” or an “eyelid lift”) to enhance the way they look.

 Droopy lids and bags under the eyes not only make people look older—they can also impair vision.
-Blepharoplasty corrects these problems by removing or repositioning excess fat, muscle and skin from the upper and lower eyelids.
+At our office in Tampa Blepharoplasty corrects these problems by removing or repositioning excess fat, muscle and skin from the upper and lower eyelids.
 If you’re wondering how eyelid surgery can transform the way you look, book a personalized consultation with Dr. Farrior today.

 As with all types of elective plastic surgery, ensuring you are in good health and have realistic expectations are necessary to move forward with the procedure.

-People with circulatory, ophthalmological, or serious medical conditions must rely on the diagnostic skills of their own personal specialists to determine whether blepharoplasty is an option to consider.
+People with circulatory, ophthalmological, or serious medical conditions must rely on the diagnostic skills of their own personal specialists to determine whether Blepharoplasty in Tampa is an option to consider.

 As for ensuring realistic expectations, blepharoplasty generally results in a refreshed appearance, with a firmer, younger-looking eye area reducing puffiness, wrinkles and excess skin.
 Your consultation with Dr. Farrior helps determine whether any additional, complementary surgery would increase the success of your surgery.
 He may recommend planning a simultaneous forehead lift to correct a drooping brow and smooth the forehead, or skin resurfacing to remove the fine lines and wrinkling in the eye area.